-3 articles that made an impact: meet 4 of the authors behind them
+3 articles that made an impact

 We regularly hear the stories of Taylor & Francis authors who have found success in achieving their publishing goals through open access; whether that’s making new connections, attracting media coverage, advancing their research career, or reaching a broader readership.

 Below we revisit three articles that have made an impact recently, and meet four of the authors behind them.

 Girija Kaimal, Assistant Professor, Department of Creative Arts Therapies, Drexel University.